Doujinshi: History

 The pioneer among doujinshi was Meiroku zasshi (明六雑誌), published in the early Meiji period (since 1874).
-Not a literary magazine in fact, Meiroku Zasshi nevertheless played a big role in spreading the idea of doujinshi.
+While not a literary magazine, Meiroku Zasshi nevertheless played a big role in spreading the idea of doujinshi.
 The first magazine to publish doujinshi novels was Garakuta Bunko (我楽多文庫), founded in 1885 by writers Ozaki Kōyō and Yamada Bimyo.
-Doujinshi publication reached its peak in the early Shōwa period, and doujinshi became a mouthpiece for the creative youth of that time.
+Doujinshi publication reached its peak in the early Shōwa period, becoming a mouthpiece for the creative youth of that time.
 Created and distributed in small circles of authors or close friends, doujinshi contributed significantly to the emergence and development of the shishōsetsu genre.
-During the postwar years, doujinshi gradually decreased in importance as outlets for different literary schools and new authors.
-Their role was taken over by literary journals such as Gunzo, Bungakukai and others.
+During the postwar years, doujinshi gradually decreased in importance as outlets for different literary schools and new authors arose.
+Their role was taken over by literary journals such as Gunzo, Bungakukai, and others.
 One notable exception was Bungei Shuto (文芸首都), which was published from 1933 until 1969.
 Few doujinshi magazines survived with the help of official literary journals.
 Haiku and tanka magazines are still published today.

 It has been suggested that technological advances in the field of photocopying during the 1970s contributed to an increase in publishing doujinshi.
 During this time, manga editors were encouraging manga authors to appeal to a mass market, which may have also contributed to an increase in the popularity of writing doujinshi.

 During the 1980s, the content of doujinshi shifted from being predominantly original content to being mostly parodic of existing series.
 Often called aniparo, this was often an excuse to feature certain characters in romantic relationships.
 Male authors focused on series like Urusei Yatsura, and female authors focused on series like Captain Tsubasa.
 This coincided with the rise in popularity of Comiket, the first event dedicated specifically to the distribution of doujinshi, which had been founded in 1975.

-As of February 1991, there were some doujinshi creators who sold their work through supportive comic book stores.
+By February 1991, there were some doujinshi creators who sold their work through supportive comic book stores.
 This practice came to light when three managers of such shops were arrested for having a lolicon doujinshi for sale.

 Over the last decade, the practice of creating doujinshi has expanded significantly, attracting thousands of creators and fans alike.
 Advances in personal publishing technology have also fueled this expansion by making it easier for doujinshi creators to write, draw, promote, publish, and distribute their works.
 For example, some doujinshi are now published on digital media.
 Furthermore, many doujinshi creators are moving to online download and print-on-demand services, while others are beginning to distribute their works through American channels such as anime shop websites and specialized online direct distribution sites.
 In 2008, a white paper on the otaku industry was published, this estimated that gross revenue from sales of doujinshi in 2007 were 27.73 billion yen, or 14.9% of total otaku expenditure on their hobby.